S4ltF1sh/RocketLauncher-Game-CPP/README.md

 ***"Wibu Time!** folder is the folder containing the project running on Visual Studio.*

-***testCPP** file is the code I wrote to convert a 1-dimensional array to a matrix for map drawing (you can read about my map creation below)*
+***testCPP.cpp** file is the code I wrote to convert a 1-dimensional array to a matrix for map drawing (you can read about my map creation below)*

 Don't mind about "Wibu Time!", the name of this game is "RocketLauncher" :v